mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The IPv4 Protocol or IPv6 Next Header field is set based on the information provided by the IP-Protocol header in the CONNECT-IP request.

-MASQUE server MUST set the DF flag in the IPv4 header.
-Payload that does not fit into one IP packet must be dropped.
+MASQUE server MUST set the Don't Fragment (DF) flag in the IPv4 header.
+Payload that does not fit into one IP packet MUST be dropped.
 An dropping indication should be provided to the client.
 Further the MASQUE server should provide MTU information.